Nissan Skyline 2000GT-R (1969)

 Road testing the Skyline 2000GT-R

-A Group 6 prototype DOHC 4-valve racing engine is slightly detuned and placed in a seemingly ordinary four-door sedan body, which you are driving nonchalantly around town.
-A two-seater GT that looks fast approaches from behind, pulling close enough to fill the rearview mirror.
-You press the throttle hard, and in that moment the sheep transforms into a wolf, quickly pulling away from the startled GT driver.
-I’m sure everyone has had this childish fantasy at least once.
-However, the recently released Skyline 2000GT-R makes this dream a reality–if you can invest 1.5 million yen.
+Imagine the following: a Group 6 prototype DOHC 4-valve racing engine has been slightly detuned and placed in a seemingly ordinary four-door sedan body, which you are driving nonchalantly around town.
+A fast-looking two-seater GT approaches from behind, pulling close enough to fill your rearview mirror.
+You wait, then press the throttle hard, and in that moment the sheep transforms into a wolf, quickly pulling away from the startled GT driver.
+I’m sure everyone has had a childish fantasy like this at least once.
+However, the recently released Skyline 2000GT-R makes this dream a reality–if you can afford to spend 1.5 million yen.

 As you can see, the horsepower load is much lighter than the old GT-B, and even lighter than a pure GT car like the Toyota 2000GT (7.5kg/ps).
 The only Japanese car that is better than the GT-R in this respect is the Fairlady 2000 (6.4kg/ps).